SCS-C02 Security Logging and Monitoring Practice Question

 Enable S3 Object Lock with Compliance retention mode on the bucket.

-Option A is correct because S3 Object Lock with retention mode Compliance prevents any user, including root, from deleting or overwriting objects.
-Option B is wrong because MFA Delete prevents deletion but can be disabled by root.
-Option C is wrong because bucket policies can be changed by root.
-Option D is wrong because versioning alone does not prevent deletion of versions.
+S3 Object Lock with retention mode Compliance prevents any user, including root, from deleting or overwriting objects.
+Option B is wrong because MFA Delete prevents deletion but requires additional authentication and can be disabled by root if they have MFA.
+Option C is wrong because versioning alone does not prevent deletion of versions; objects can still be deleted, though old versions are retained.
+Option D is wrong because bucket policies can be changed by root, so a deny policy is not immutable.

 Answer analysis